 A recruiting team's standard structure is commonly seen within medium-sized businesses up to large corporations with 1000+ positions to fill every year.
 The recruitment team's exact structure depends significantly on your business's actual needs and your targeted talents' rarity.
 No matter the size, there are always 4 critical roles presented in the standard structure:

 The titular role of the campus recruiting team.
 These are the people with boots on the ground, having direct contact with candidates.
-To be a campus recruiter requires an extensive set of skills to identify, attract and engage with young talents.
+To be a campus recruiter requires an extensive set of skills to identify, attract and engage with college students and university students.
 Campus recruiters are responsible for conveying the company values, creating connections, and ultimately attracting the right talents.
 They are the voice of your recruiting team.